 Prior to beginning treatment: All patients complete a health and medical history allowing for the assessment of any specific healthcare concerns.
 Each patient also completes a demographic questionnaire.
 A focused review of the patient’s medical history, lab screening results and a brief physical exam is completed by the medical provider specifically trained in the Lindora Program and bariatric medicine (Doctor, Nurse Practitioner or Physician Assistant).

 Comprehensive laboratory blood screenings are completed to evaluate for underlying physical conditions or deficiencies that could require medical attention prior to beginning the intervention of the Lindora Clinic Program.

 Program Visits: The patient is provided verbal and written instructions on how to get started on their Lindora weight loss program.
-The patient is guided each day with the Lean for Life Phase 1 workbook.
+The patient is guided each day with the The New Lean for Life book.
 The program model has each patient coming into the clinic setting multiple times per week during their treatment term.
 The patient will sign-in and when the Lindora trained program expert is available be escorted into a private treatment room.
 Each treatment session includes routine measures such as: weight, body measurements, blood pressure, pedometer steps, exercise, and a review of the prior daily action plans (DAP).